 Nerve repositioning is the process of moving the inferior alveolar nerve to make room for dental implants in the lower jaw.
 During the procedure the nerve is moved out of the way for implant installation and then replaced.
 The pockets are then filled with bone grafting material to bulk up the jawbone.
 Because this nerve is responsible for feeling in the lower lip and chin, there is often postoperative numbness which can sometimes be permanent.
 For this reason it is considered to be an aggressive treatment choice and requires very careful consideration.

 The process of bone grafting has opened up a world of possibilities when it comes to the replacement of missing teeth.
-Call Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling at Plymouth Office Phone Number 734-455-0710 to see what bone grafting can do for you!
+Call Dr. Sturtz, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters at Plymouth Office Phone Number 734-455-0710 to see what bone grafting can do for you!